gearglow/Elysiad/chapters/102 - Year 1 Ch2 - Diagon and Draco.md

 "What now?"
 Harry asked as they stood at the foot of the marble stairs, blinking in the sunlight after the dim caverns.

 "Firs' we ought ta get yer trunk; we can put the res' o' yer' supplies in it.
 Easier ter carry, see," Hagrid replied.
 He led the way down the alley, to a shop called Packard's Luggage.
-The inside of the shop was full of trunks and bags and other luggage.
+The inside of the shop was full of trunks and bags and such.
 A rotund man appeared, with round glasses, twinkling eyes, and a wreath of curly white hair ringing his otherwise-bald head.

 "Good day to you, gentlemen!
 What can I do for you?"
 He asked jovially, shaking them both by the hand.
 Harry nearly dropped his sack of galleons.